 Commission on Reimagining Our Economy

 Economic uncertainty is a disruptive force in American life.
-Too many families are unable to achieve the life they want despite their best efforts, too many communities have not benefited fully from national economic growth, and too many Americans believe the economy does not work for people like them.
-In a 2021 Pew Research Center survey, 66 percent felt that the nation’s economy needs major reforms, while just 6 percent felt it should remain unchanged.
-Coupled with the current challenges facing American democracy, these trends contribute to the growing distrust of political and economic institutions.
-While it often seems that the nation cannot agree on much, there is widespread agreement that changes are needed to bolster opportunity and to allow more Americans to share in the nation’s prosperity.
+Too many families are unable to achieve the life they want despite their best efforts, too many communities have not benefited fully from national economic growth, and too many Americans believe the economy does not work for them.

-The specific policies needed to reform the economy, and the values that should inform those policies, are subject to intense disagreement.
-With this challenge in mind, the Academy launched the Commission on Reimagining Our Economy (CORE) in October 2021.
-The goal of the Commission is to rethink the principles, metrics, narratives, and policies that shape the nation’s political economy.
+The Academy launched the Commission on Reimagining Our Economy (CORE) in October 2021 to rethink the principles, metrics, narratives, and policies that shape the nation’s political economy.
 While policymakers and journalists often track how the economy is doing, the Commission seeks to direct a focus onto how Americans are doing, elevating the human stakes of our economic and political systems.

-To that end, the CORE project will build on Our Common Purpose: Reinventing American Democracy for the 21st Century.
+The CORE project will build on Our Common Purpose: Reinventing American Democracy for the 21st Century.
 That report acknowledges that economic conditions influence public faith in government, political participation, and civic engagement.
-While Our Common Purpose does not offer recommendations specifically targeted at economic issues, the Commission on Reimagining Our Economy will face these issues head on.
+While Our Common Purpose does not offer recommendations specifically targeted at the intersection of the economy and democracy, the Commission on Reimagining Our Economy will face these issues head on.

-Through listening sessions, data collection, and a commitment to crosspartisan work, the Commission will develop bold, achievable recommendations that rethink the values that should drive the economy and advance practices and policies that would enable opportunity, mobility, and sufficiency for all.
+Through listening sessions, data collection, and a commitment to crosspartisan work, the Commission will develop bold, achievable recommendations that advance practices and policies to enable opportunity, mobility, and sufficiency for all.